This post is a documentation I’ve written for myself for securely set up a new Raspberry Pi. Hopefully it’s some use to someone else as well.

 - Install prerequisite packages with

-- Grab GPG key for Tailscale reposityory with
+sudo apt install lsb-release curl - Grab GPG key for Tailscale reposityory with

-curl -L https://pkgs.tailscale.com/stable/raspbian/$(lsb_release -cs).noarmor.gpg | sudo tee /usr/share/keyrings/tailscale-archive-keyring.gpg >/dev/null
+curl -L https://pkgs.tailscale.com/stable/raspbian/$(lsb_release -cs).noarmor.gpg | sudo tee /usr/share/keyrings/tailscale-archive-keyring.gpg >/dev/null - Add Tailscale repository with

-echo "deb [signed-by=/usr/share/keyrings/tailscale-archive-keyring.gpg] https://pkgs.tailscale.com/stable/raspbian $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/tailscale.list
+echo "deb [signed-by=/usr/share/keyrings/tailscale-archive-keyring.gpg] https://pkgs.tailscale.com/stable/raspbian $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/tailscale.list - Update package list with

-and install Tailscale withsudo apt install tailscale
+sudo apt updateand install Tailscale withsudo apt install tailscale - Run

-and follow instructions - Update UFW to allow SSH access to tailscale with:
+sudo tailscale upand follow instructions - Update UFW to allow SSH access to tailscale with:

 sudo ufw allow in on tailscale0/